DSU-Digital-Sound-Design/f-25-DAD-422-Audio-Production-III/content/lectures/week-6/the-sound-of-5.1/_index.md

 - DSS - 20 dB headroom across entire frequency spectrum

 {{% note %}}
-In the late sixties, monophonic sound had headroom of about 6 dB, meaning

-> “the loudest sounds in the film could be six decibels over the level of average dialogue.”
+- In the late sixties, monophonic sound had headroom of about 6 dB, meaning “the loudest sounds in the film could be six decibels over the level of average dialogue.”

-Since a 10 dB difference represents a doubling of perceived loudness, these numbers mean that relative to the “average” volume level of a soundtrack—for instance, the level of most dialogue—a digital soundtrack can make loud sounds that are more than twice as loud as the loudest sounds possible with Dolby SR.
+- Since a 10 dB difference represents a doubling of perceived loudness, these numbers mean that relative to the “average” volume level of a soundtrack—for instance, the level of most dialogue—a digital soundtrack can make loud sounds that are more than twice as loud as the loudest sounds possible with Dolby SR.

+In simpler terms:

+- Digital soundtracks can produce sounds that are more than twice as loud as the loudest sounds possible with Dolby SR.
+- This is because digital soundtracks have more headroom, which is the amount of loudness that is available above the average volume level of a soundtrack.
 {{%/ note %}}

 ---